Featured

 With the many different applications of HRIS, it is difficult to understand how the programs benefit companies without looking at companies that have already benefited from such programs.

 One such company is IBM.
 IBM has a paperless online enrollment plan for all of its employees.
-Not only has the online enrollment saved the company 1.2 million per year on printing and mailing costs, but the employees also enjoy working with the online plan.
+The online enrollment saved the company 1.2 million per year on printing and mailing costs, and the employees enjoy working with the online plan.

 “Since we began offering online enrollment, we have learned that employees want web access,” Donnelly [Senior Communications Specialist] says, so they can log on at home rather than through the company intranet.
-So the company has been working to put in place a web-based enrollment system that employees and retirees can access from anywhere (Huering, 2003).
+So the company has been working to implement a web-based enrollment system that employees and retirees can access from anywhere.
 By utilizing the flexible benefits that HRIS offers, IBM was able to cut costs and give employees the freedom to discover their benefits on their own time and pace.

 By giving employees access to their personal information and the ability to update or change their information as needed, HR was given more time to focus on other issues.
-Understanding the different applications, HRIS has to will allow companies to increase employee efficiency and reduce costs.
+Understanding the different applications of HRIS will allow companies to increase employee efficiency and reduce costs.

 Measuring the Effectiveness of HRIS

 The privacy of employee information has become a significant issue in recent years.
-With identity theft becoming a common problem, employees are becoming more sensitive about who sees their personal information, and the security it is kept in.
-By ensuring employee information that is kept in the HRIS is relevant to the company and ensuring there is limited access (password protection) to such information, companies can make its employees more secure with the safety of their information.
+With identity theft becoming a common problem, employees are becoming more sensitive about who sees their personal information and the security it is kept in.
+By ensuring employee information kept in the HRIS is relevant to the company and ensuring there is limited access (password protection) to such information, companies can make their employees more secure with the safety of their information.

 Whether electronic or paper, employee files deserve to be treated with great care.
-Establishing security and end-user privileges calls for a balance of incorporating HR policy, system knowledge and day-to-day operations (O’Connell, 1994).
+Establishing security and end-user privileges calls for a balance of incorporating HR policy, system knowledge and day-to-day operations.

 Conclusion